 Our Community Hubs can connect you with a range of services, groups and activities to meet your needs.

 Community Connectors and Social Prescribers can also help to connect you with opportunities to improve your health and wellbeing more broadly.
-Talk to your GP about how to access these services in your local area.
+You can talk to your GP, or any healthcare professional about how to access these services in your local area.
+If you are a Solihull resident, you can self refer here.